forkarea/shopsys/docs/model/rules-to-model.md

 * Slider - will be moved to a components
 * Statistics - will be moved to a components

-## Model Without Persisted Entity Representation
+## Model without persisted entity representation
 Some models does not have a persisted entity that represents a model unit.
 For example one of them is Feed, even though it does not have a entity, it is related to a e-commerce domain and because of that we keep it in a model directory.

 Units of model without persisted entity: